Andy Yin

 ABOUT ME

-I am a PhD student in mathematics at Stanford University.
+I am a PhD student in mathematics at Stanford University, advised by Prof. Rafe Mazzeo.
 My mathematical interests are in analysis and geometry.
-Currently, I am working in microlocal analysis, with a particular focus on the edge calculus and elliptic edge boundary value problems.
+I am currently working in microlocal analysis, with a particular focus on the edge calculus.

 I also have a side interest in quantum computing.
 During my undergraduate studies, I undertook two research projects in quantum computing under the supervision of Dr. Marcus Doherty at the ANU Research School of Physics.
 In February-July 2022, I worked for Quantum Brilliance, an Australian-German quantum computing hardware company.